zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_ICMP.events.bif.zeek.rst

    information about the ICMP protocol.

-   :c: The connection record for the corresponding ICMP flow.
+   :param c: The connection record for the corresponding ICMP flow.

-   :icmp: Additional ICMP-specific information augmenting the standard connection
+   :param icmp: Additional ICMP-specific information augmenting the standard connection
          record *c*.

-   :info: Additional ICMP-specific information augmenting the standard connection
+   :param info: Additional ICMP-specific information augmenting the standard connection
          record *c*.

-   :cur_hop_limit: The default value that should be placed in Hop Count field
+   :param cur_hop_limit: The default value that should be placed in Hop Count field
                   for outgoing IP packets.

-   :managed: Managed address configuration flag, :rfc:`4861`.
+   :param managed: Managed address configuration flag, :rfc:`4861`.

-   :other: Other stateful configuration flag, :rfc:`4861`.
+   :param other: Other stateful configuration flag, :rfc:`4861`.

-   :home_agent: Mobile IPv6 home agent flag, :rfc:`3775`.
+   :param home_agent: Mobile IPv6 home agent flag, :rfc:`3775`.

-   :pref: Router selection preferences, :rfc:`4191`.
+   :param pref: Router selection preferences, :rfc:`4191`.

-   :proxy: Neighbor discovery proxy flag, :rfc:`4389`.
+   :param proxy: Neighbor discovery proxy flag, :rfc:`4389`.

-   :rsv: Remaining two reserved bits of router advertisement flags.
+   :param rsv: Remaining two reserved bits of router advertisement flags.

-   :router_lifetime: How long this router should be used as a default router.
+   :param router_lifetime: How long this router should be used as a default router.

-   :reachable_time: How long a neighbor should be considered reachable.
+   :param reachable_time: How long a neighbor should be considered reachable.

-   :retrans_timer: How long a host should wait before retransmitting.
+   :param retrans_timer: How long a host should wait before retransmitting.

-   :options: Any Neighbor Discovery options included with message (:rfc:`4861`).
+   :param options: Any Neighbor Discovery options included with message (:rfc:`4861`).

    .. zeek:see:: icmp_router_solicitation
       icmp_neighbor_solicitation icmp_neighbor_advertisement icmp_redirect